partlyhuman/wanwan-t-en/Wanwan Aijou Monogatari.md

 [Hint: adding two dots can change one letter into another, for example "taiya" or "tire" can become "daiya" or "diamond"]

-# At the penultimate riddle
+## At the penultimate riddle

-P: Mr. pup.
+Cukeman: Prince pup.
 I gotta give it to you for makin' it this far-cuke.

-P: Since ya were able to answer all my riddles, ya can continue up to where Mr. Bear is, but first...
+Cukeman: Since ya were able to answer all my riddles, ya can continue up to where Prince Bear is, but first...

-P: Here comes one last super, MEGA TOUGH riddle!
+Cukeman: Here comes one last super, MEGA TOUGH riddle!

-# At the last riddle
+## At the last riddle

-P: Cuke?!
+Cukeman: Cuke?!
 CUKE!!
 Impossibleeeeeeeeee!!! *falls off tree*

-R: Do you give up?!
+Momo: Do you give up?!

-B: *wan!*
+Barley: *wan!*

-P: Cuke... it's over... we lost-cuke.
+Cukeman: Cuke... it's over... we lost-cuke.

-P: We lost to... lost to a.. a Mr. pup...
+Cukeman: We lost to... lost to a.. a Prince Pup...

-P: Shoot.
+Cukeman: Shoot.
 You'll regret dis!

-E: You brought my ear back!
+Earb: You brought my ear back!

-B: *wanwan!*
+Barley: *wanwan!*

-E: Thank you!
+Earb: Thank you!

-R: Bagel, this is Earb.
+Momo: Barley, this is Earb.

-B: *wan!*
+Barley: *wan!*

-R: Earb might be a little bit of a crybaby, but he's a very, very sweet bear.
+Momo: Earb might be a little bit of a crybaby, but he's a very, very sweet bear.

-R: When I was a little girl, I was afraid of thunder, and I'd cling to Earb.
+Momo: When I was a little girl, I was afraid of thunder, and I'd cling to Earb.

-R: Ever since then, Earb has always been by my side, absorbing all my fears.
+Momo: Ever since then, Earb has always been by my side, absorbing all my fears.

-R: How could anyone bully such a sweet bear?
+Momo: How could anyone bully such a sweet bear?

-E: I, I dunno-mon.
+Earb: I, I dunno-mon.

-E: I was just playing at home when the Dark Lord Cabbage and his Cyukemon came...
+Earb: I was just playing at home when the Dark Lord Cabbage and his Cyukemon came...

-E: *sniffle* My ear... they... tore it up-mon...
+Earb: *sniffle* My ear... they... tore it up-mon...

-J: That's horrible!!
+Judy: That's horrible!!

-R: So, you were waiting all this time for us to come?
+Momo: So, you were waiting all this time for us to come?

-E: That's right-mon.
+Earb: That's right-mon.

-E: Even though I'm afraid of heights, I had to wait it out up in that tree-mon.
+Earb: Even though I'm afraid of heights, I had to wait it out up in that tree-mon.

-J: Ah!
+Judy: Ah!
 Wait, is that... possibly... a doghouse?

-R: I, I recognize that!
+Momo: I, I recognize that!
 That's... that's... that's right!

-R: Captain!
+Momo: Captain!
 Captain's doghouse!

-R: Bagel, when I was little, looong before you came to our house, a dog named Captain lived with us.
+Momo: Barley, when I was little, looong before you came to our house, a dog named Captain lived with us.

-R: He was also much, muuuch bigger than you.
+Momo: He was also much, muuuch bigger than you.

-R: Earb, is Captain in this world too!?
+Momo: Earb, is Captain in this world too!?

-E: He lives with an old man in a forest wayyyyyyyyyy out there, way beyond that mountain-mon.
+Earb: He lives with an old man in a forest wayyyyyyyyyy out there, way beyond that mountain-mon.

-R: Old man... it couldn't be... grandpa?
+Momo: Old man... it couldn't be... grandpa?

-R: My grandpa... who passed away?!
+Momo: My grandpa... who passed away?!

-E: That's right-mon.
+Earb: That's right-mon.

-R: I can...
+Momo: I can...
 I can meet my grandpa again!!

-R: Earb, how do we get to that forest where grandpa is living?
+Momo: Earb, how do we get to that forest where grandpa is living?

 [小一山]
-E: I... don't know....
+Earb: I... don't know....
 But I heard it's on the other side of that huge mountain, Mt.
 Elementary.

-C: But... crossing Mt.
+Clock: But... crossing Mt.
 Elementary........ that's impossible!

-J: Roger-chan, Mt.
+Judy: Momo-chan, Mt.
 Elementary is a verrry tall mountain!
 There's no way we can hike over it.

-J: Right? *points to map*
+Judy: Right? *points to map*

-R: Oh... well, what should we do...
+Momo: Oh... well, what should we do...

-E: It might be best if you take Roger Unit 01.
+Earb: It might be best if you take Momo Unit 01.

-E: Roger Unit 01 can fly through the air!
+Earb: Momo Unit 01 can fly through the air!

-R: Roger Unit 01?
+Momo: Momo Unit 01?

-R: My tricycle, Roger Unit 01?!
+Momo: My tricycle, Momo Unit 01?!

-R: Talking about Roger-1...
+Momo: Talking about Momo-1...
 I, I remember!
 Back in kindergarten, I left it in the sandbox and came back home without it!

-C: All too common an occurrence among young children, I am afraid.
+Clock: All too common an occurrence among young children, I am afraid.
 Regrettable, regrettable...

-R: But flying with Roger-1... even though it was important to me...
+Momo: Sure, it was important to me, but... but FLYING with Momo-1...

-R: Earb, where is Roger Unit 01?
+Momo: Earb, where is Momo Unit 01?

-E: Since this is the land of memories, Roger-01 should be in that place you remember: "Kindergarten"-mon.
+Earb: Since this is the land of memories, Momo-1 should be in the place you remember leaving it: "Kindergarten"-mon.
 Unfortunately, since Kindergarten was claimed by the Potato Bonbons as part of their territory, they may have made it into farmland-mon.

-R: Which way is Kindergarten?
+Momo: Which way is Kindergarten?

-J: This way, Roger-chan!
+Judy: This way, Momo-chan!

-C: I despise Kindergarten!
+Clock: I despise Kindergarten!
 For starters, the little grains of sand in the sandboxes always get in my gears...

-J: Shut up, old man!
+Judy: Shut up, old man!

-B: *wan wan!*
+Barley: *wan wan!*

-R: Well, what are we waiting for, guys?
+Momo: Well, what are we waiting for, guys?